unipartdigital/puppet-network/README.md

 ## Overview

 Manage non-volatile network and route configuration.
+This fork intends to support dual-stack IPv6+IPv4 which upstream seems not to.

 ## Usage